poptip/castform/README.md

     },

     // When the form is submitted on the client, these will be called.
+    client: {
+      // This is called when a user submits a form client side.
-    // They can be used to for example display a loading icon next to the
+      // It can be used to for example display a loading icon next to the
       // submit button.
 The submit button is also disabled by castform
-    // when the form is submitted, and enabled when the server calls
+      // when the form is submitted, and enabled when the `pass` function
-    // the `pass` function with a failure..
+      // is called with a failure.
-    client: {
       before: function($submit, options, values) {
       },

+      // Can be used to further check something in the values.
+      // If this function is given, then the `pass` function must eventually
+      // be called with a boolean `success` and a `message` argument.
+      //
+      // If `submit.server` is set to `false`, then this can be used to
+      // manually make a remote call.
+      validate: function($submit, options, values, pass) {
+      }

+      // This is called either after client side `validation` function
+      // finishes with an error, if it was provided.
+Or after the form
+      // is submitted to the server and the `pass` function is called.
       pass: function($submit, options, values, success, message) {
       }
     }